Landlord Rent Guarantee Insurance (RGI) Guide

 Please note, I try my best to keep the information of each service up-to-date, but you should read the T&C's from their website for the most up-to-date and accurate information.

-I was recently introduced to a sort of RGI product, only it’s so much more, that’s recently been launched by the online letting agent LettingAProperty.com (an awesome little company I’ve been working with for several years).
+I was recently introduced to a sort of RGI product – but it’s so much more – launched by the online letting agent LettingAProperty.com, an awesome little company I’ve been working with for a few years now.

-It’s not really an RGI product at all, but more so a complete landlord rent collection solution which includes the ultimate Rent Protection policy (among a butt-load of other gadgets).
+It’s not your typical RGI policy; it’s more like a complete landlord rent collection solution packed with the ultimate rent protection (plus a bunch of other handy features).

 Complete Rent Protection